rahultole06/chess-engine/README.md

 An 88-million parameter custom neural chess engine.

-This engine uses a **Convolutional Neural Network (CNN)** to extract spatial features from the board, which are then projected into a **Transformer Encoder** to predict the next move based on the game's sequence history.
+This engine uses a **Convolutional Neural Network (CNN)** to extract spatial features from the board, which are then projected into a **Transformer** to predict the next move based on the game's sequence history.

 ## Architecture Overview